Whelpley/phase-0/week-1/reflections.md

 -help: not for Mac/Unix version, on Windows it finds a manual page for a command (like “man” for Unix)

 ### 1.4 Forking and Cloning Reflection

+If you were going to write instructions for a new person on how to create a new repo, fork a repo, and clone a repo, what would they be?
+Why would you fork a repository as opposed to create a new one?
+-To create a new repository, go to your Github user page ( found at github.com/[your user name] ), click on the “+” at the upper right, select “New Repository” from the drop-down.
+On the next page, give your new repo a title, adjust the setttings as desired, and click the green “Create Repository” button.

+-To fork a repo, navigate to the GitHub URL for the repo you are trying to fork.
+Click the “Fork” button on the upper right, then select your user account from the pop-up.
+You will then be automatically navigated to the newly-forked repo on your account.

+-To clone a repo, navigate to the repo on your GitHub account (not the one you just forked from!).
+Select and copy the URL from the lower right of the page (listed below the “HTTPS clone URL” text) to your clipboard.
+Next, open your command-line terminal, and navigate to the folder you want to clone your repo to.
+Type the command “git clone “, then paste the URL from the clipboard at the end of the line, then hit Enter to clone the repo to the current folder.

+-When you fork a repository, you make an instant copy of an repo from another account to your own, which is both easier than creating a new repo and all copying all of the files, and also provides a chain of reference for where your code came from.

+What struggles did you have setting up git and GitHub?
+What did you learn in the process?
+-This exercise was not too much of a struggle, though getting a handle on the new terminology took some work.
+There was an extra challenge in this reflection phase, in that in order to explain the process succinctly, I had to get a more solid grasp on it first.

+-I learned how to use GitHub for the first time, and got a better grasp on explaining a process in the bargain.
+I also opened Sublime text for the first time, but did not yet spend the time to get a handle on that program.